tri-cods/html-css/sections/classes.md

 ```

 ## Id selectors
-...look like this in the CSS - the name of the selector preceeded by a hashmark:
+...clook like this in the CSS - the name of the selector preceeded by a hashmark:

 ```
 #navbar {